Supplier Code of Conduct

 Principles

 Schroders aims to work with suppliers who align with our values and support our goals.
-We expect our suppliers to adhere to all relevant legislation and to act responsibly, fairly, ethically and safely at all times.
+We expect our suppliers and their subcontractors to adhere to all relevant legislation and to act responsibly, fairly, ethically and safely at all times.
 These principles form an integral part of our sourcing activities and decisions.

 Our Supplier Code of Conduct sets out the behaviours and minimum standards we expect from our third-party suppliers and their subcontractors.